 Thank you for visiting MaliMish.com.
-We are a full-timing family of 5 living, working and exploring the world in our home on wheels.
-If you were wondering, the name Mali Mish (pronounced ‘Mah-Lee Mish’) is Croatian for ‘Little Mouse’.
+We are a full-timing family of 5 living, working, and exploring the world in our home on wheels.
+If you were wondering, the name Mali Mish (pronounced ‘MAH-Lee Mish’) is Croatian for ‘Little Mouse’.
 It’s a name bestowed on Marlene by her grandmother and we randomly chose it to be our blog name.
-Little did we know that the age of social media was on its way and that we would be referred as the Mali Mish Family for the next 12+ years.
+Little did we know that the age of social media was on its way and that we would be referred to as the Mali Mish Family for the next 15+ years.
 Yes, you read that right.
-We have been living on the road since 2008, when there was no such thing as Instagram or mobile hotspots or vanlife.
-There were no short-cuts to this lifestyle.
+We have been living on the road since 2008 when there was no such thing as Instagram or mobile hotspots or vanlife.
+There were no shortcuts to this lifestyle.
 No YouTube tutorials, no e-books, just a handful of other full-time family blogs here and there.
 So we did what we had to do.
 We figured out what worked best for our family and did it.

 So in 2016, we decided to store away our Airstream and bought a 2015 Four Wheel Grandby truck camper on a 2016 Ford F250 long bed.
 For the next 3 years, we pulled ourselves out of our comfort zone and pushed our adventure further into Baja and Mainland Mexico and into the Canadian Maritimes, Newfoundland and Labrador.
 We also had a little stint with a 2017 Casita Spirit 17 Standard for a year when Dan needed some quieter office space.
 After all those miles all over North America, we felt like it was time to make another change.

-Europe (and little of Asia and Africa too)
+Europe (and a little of Asia and Africa, too)

 Then in 2018, we decided to shake things up once again.
 We built out our very own rig, a 2017 Sprinter 4×4 crew van 170.
-After a quick 30-ish day self-build, we drove it from California to Maryland, threw it on a boat across the Atlantic Ocean and continued our travels around Europe, on September of 2018.
-As of August 2020, we have driven to a total of 32 countries including Turkey on the Asian continent and Morocco on the African continent.
-Our initial plan was to stay in Europe for a year or two but now we are keeping it open ended.
+After a quick 30-ish day self-build, we drove it from California to Maryland, threw it on a boat across the Atlantic Ocean, and continued our travels around Europe, in September of 2018.
+As of January 2024, we have driven to a total of 47 countries including Turkey on the Asian continent and Morocco on the African continent.
+Our plan was to continue east into Central Asia, Russia, and Mongolia but closed borders and instability in the region made us have to pivot.
+So in April of 2022, after almost four years overseas, we shipped back to the US to prep for the next leg of our family’s adventure.

 As long as everyone in the family is on the same page, we don’t currently see an end to our travels.
 But I do see adding or switching gears again.
 Maybe a new continent, maybe a sailboat, but always together, where we are our happiest.